kodecocodes/i9t/custom-segues/custom-segues.markdown

 }
 ```

-`ScalePresentAnimator` will be used for presenting the modal view controller.
-You will create a dismissing animator later, but for now your segue will by default use the current Vertical Cover transition for the dismissal.
-Note that Xcode will complain that this doesn't yet conform to the protocol - you're just about to rectify that.
+You'll use `ScalePresentAnimator` to present the modal view controller.
+You'll create a dismissing animator in a bit, but for now your segue will use the default vertical cover transition for the dismissal.
+Note that Xcode will complain this doesn't yet conform to the protocol [TODO: FPE: Which protocol?]; you're just about to fix that.

-> **Note**: I find it easier to keep the animators in the same file as the segue because they are usually closely related, but you can separate the segue and the animators by moving the animators into their own file.
+> **Note**: I find it easier to keep the animators in the same file as the segue as they're usually closely related.
+If you want to separate the segues from the animators simply move the animators into their own file.

 ### 3 - Define the animation

 `ScalePresentAnimator` conforms to `UIViewControllerAnimatedTransitioning`.
-This protocol requires that you specify both the transition duration and the transition animation.
+This protocol requires that you specify both the duration and the animation to be used for the transition.

-First specify how long the animation will take to run.
-Add this method to the `ScalePresentAnimator` class:
+First, you have to specify how long the animation should run.
+Add the following method to `ScalePresentAnimator`:

 ```swift
 func transitionDuration(transitionContext: UIViewControllerContextTransitioning?) -> NSTimeInterval {